scientificcomputing/example-paper/README.md

 This repository contains supplementary code for the paper
 > Finsberg, H., Dokken, J. 2022.
-> Title of paper, Journal of blabla, volume, page, url
+> Title of paper, Journal of ..., volume, page, url

 ## Abstract